benaziziasmae/Stock_Analysis/README.md

  - A complex unstructured code is usually best to split in several functions.

  - Refactoring process can affect the testing outcomes.

+3. How do these pros and cons apply to refactoring the original VBA script?

+The main benefit that occurred as a result of the refactoring was decreasing the macro run time.
+The original analysis took approximately one second to run, whereas our new analysis only took about a four of the time (approximately 0.25 seconds) to run.